Epic #77562: Misbehaviors with datetime values and timezones

 I hope it's helpful patch

-#2 Updated by David Bruchmann about 4 years ago
+#2 Updated by David Bruchmann over 4 years ago

 Thanks for digging a bit in the issue.